Breaking the silence: Survivors of violence tell how they used their experience to enact change

 Their panel was part of the Stakeholders' Forum on Preventing and Eliminating Violence against Women, organized by UN Women and held from 13-14 December in New York.
 The event aimed to foster dialogue, build alliances and provide a platform for sharing strategies that yield results.

-“I think to have these survivors voices on this panel is ground-breaking and I want to thank UN Women for having this insight,” said Autumn Burris, a survivor of sexual assault, rape, sex work and domestic violence from the United States of America.
-She was instrumental in providing leadership, for many years, at Standing Against Global Exploitation (SAGE) – an organization located in San Francisco which has advocated strongly for a law against trafficking in California.
-“Some of the challenges are the lack of survivor-informed policies and services, lack of survivor-informed programmes, and coordination between governments and NGOs,” she said.
+“I think to have these survivors voices on this panel is ground-breaking and I want to thank UN Women for having this insight, said Autumn Burris, a survivor of sexual assault, rape, sexual exploitation and domestic violence from the United States of America.
+Burris was instrumental in providing leadership, for many years, at Standing Against Global Exploitation (SAGE) – an organization located in San Francisco which has lobbied strongly for a law against trafficking in the United States.
+“Some of the challenges are the lack of survivor-informed policies and services, lack of survivor-informed programmes, and coordination between governments and NGOs, she said.

 Maria persisted despite two decades of unsuccessful legal battles against her husband, who was eventually freed on technicalities.
 She wrote a book and teamed up with two NGOs who helped take her case to the Inter-American Commission for Human Rights.
 In 2001, the Commission ruled against Brazil, ordering the country to establish a national law to prevent domestic violence.
 Enacted in August of 2006, the law was officially named after Maria da Penha.